 Additionally, you may also request that your PSBA Member Services Manager meet with your board either in-person or virtually to facilitate a BSA Discussion of Results.
 This time will be spent reviewing the BSA Survey Report as a team and discussing what the results reflect about the current state of your school board.
 It concludes with a review of the Board Learning Plan and a discussion around the services and resources available to assist your board moving forward.

-If you are interested in learning more about PSBA’s board self-assessment or would like to submit a request to begin the process, please fill out the form below and your PSBA Member Services Manager will contact you shortly.
+If you are interested in learning more about PSBA’s board self-assessment or would like to submit a request to begin the process, please fill out the form below and PSBA's director of board services will contact you shortly.